-The scientists found that subjects’ ability to complete the balance test dropped off rapidly after age 60.
+The scientists found that the subjects’ ability to complete the balance test dropped off rapidly after age 60.
 While roughly 95% of participants aged 51 to 55 could balance on one leg for ten seconds, only 82% aged 61 to 65 could.
 Just 46% of people aged 71 to 75 were able to complete the test.

 Given that older people were more likely to fail the test, it’s unsurprising that falling was associated with a higher likelihood of mortality — almost five times as likely, the researchers found.
-But when matching subjects based on age and rooting out confounding variables like obesity and other health problems, the result still held strong.
-Failure to balance on one leg for ten seconds was linked to an 84% higher risk of all-cause mortality.
+But after matching subjects based on age and rooting out confounding variables like obesity and other health problems, the result still held strong: Failure to balance on one leg for ten seconds was linked to an 84% higher risk of all-cause mortality.

 Predictors of death